 It is learned that, from April to June 2009, CLW investigated two suppliers for Wal-Mart in China, Shenzhen Huasheng Packaging Company and Gantai Shoe Factory, to observe their labor conditions.
 CLW's report shows that workers at these companies earned most of their income by working extra hours.
 If they don't work overtime, they will only get the local minimum salary.
 In Shenzhen Huasheng, some workers are paid just CNY2.5 per hour, and, in the high season, they are asked to work upwards of 77 hours each week.

 The profile contains a company overview, business description, SWOT analysis, key facts, information on products and services plus information on key news events affecting the company.
-Summary This SWOT analysis and company profile is a crucial resource for industry executives and anyone looking to gain a better understanding of the company's business.
+SummaryThis SWOT analysis and company profile is a crucial resource for industry executives and anyone looking to gain a better understanding of the company's business.
 "The Hartz Mountain Corporation: Company Profile and SWOT Analysis" report utilizes a wide range of primary and secondary sources, which are analyzed and presented in a consistent and easily accessible format.

 According to Chinese official data, over 700 million people were employed by the end of 1990s.
 More than half of its labor force is engaged in agriculture, although that sector accounts for less than 20 percent of China's GDP.
 In other words, China's agricultural labor force is over 100 times as large as its U.S. counterpart.
 By the middle of the 1990s, most of China's urban workers were employed in state-owned enterprises (SOEs).
 In the 1990s, China's increasingly dynamic service sector employed more workers than industrial enterprises for each of the last 3 years.
 Shifting labor forces experienced a big rise in proportion on a provincial, regional, or municipal scale.